 The price of our common stock is likely to be volatile and may fluctuate substantially.
-From July 1, 2020 through September 30, 2020, the sales price of our common stock ranged from a high of \$13.99 to a low of \$9.76 on the Nasdaq Global Select Market.
+From April 1, 2021 through June 30, 2021, the sales price of our common stock ranged from a high of \$5.97 to a low of \$3.89 on the Nasdaq Global Select Market.
 As a result of this volatility, our stockholders may not be able to sell their common stock at or above the price at which they purchased it.
 The market price for our common stock may be influenced by many factors, including:

-- our success in commercializing any product candidates for which we obtain marketing approval; - regulatory action and results of clinical trials of our product candidates or those of our competitors; - the success of competitive products or technologies; - the results of clinical trials of our product candidates; - the results of clinical trials of product candidates of our competitors; - the commencement, termination, and success of our collaborations, including the ability or willingness of our collaboration partners to fulfill their obligations to us; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to discover, develop, acquire or in-license additional product candidates or technologies, the cost of commercializing such product candidates, and the cost of development of any such product candidates or technologies; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or those of companies that are perceived to be similar to us; - the ability to secure third-party reimbursement for our product candidates; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section and elsewhere in this Quarterly Report on Form 10-Q.
+- our success in commercializing any product candidates for which we obtain marketing approval; - regulatory action and results of clinical trials of our product candidates or those of our competitors; - the success of competitive products or technologies; - the results of clinical trials of our product candidates; - the results of clinical trials of product candidates of our competitors; - the commencement, termination, and success of our collaborations, including the ability or willingness of our collaboration partners to fulfill their obligations to us; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel, including in connection with our ongoing strategic restructuring; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to discover, develop, acquire or in-license additional product candidates or technologies, the cost of commercializing such product candidates, and the cost of development of any such product candidates or technologies; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts;

+- variations in our financial results or those of companies that are perceived to be similar to us; - the ability to secure third-party reimbursement for our product candidates; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section and elsewhere in this Quarterly Report on Form 10-Q.